m-lab/website/_pages/bigquery_examples.md

 accordion-quick-links: true
 quick-links-section:
   - column:
-    - group-heading: "Overview"
+    - group-heading: "BigQuery Examples"
-    - group-heading: "Basic counting"
+    - group-heading: "Basic counting — How many users"
-    - group-heading: "Computing statistics over time"
+    - group-heading: "Computing statistics over time — How many users per day"
   - column:
-    - group-heading: "Dealing with IP addresses"
+    - group-heading: "Dealing with IP addresses — How many users from distinct subnets"
-    - group-heading: "Comparing NDT and NPAD tests"
+    - group-heading: "Comparing NDT and NPAD tests — How many users have run both NDT and NPAD tests"
-    - group-heading: "Computing distributions of tests across users"
+    - group-heading: "Computing distributions of tests across users — How many users have run a certain number of tests"
 ---

 # BigQuery Examples